No booking fees on the app

 Birmingham to Liverpool train travel guide

-Taking the train from Birmingham to Liverpool is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Birmingham, you can arrive at Liverpool in just 1h 38m, making it a quick and convenient option for travelling between these two places.
+The train journey from Birmingham to Liverpool combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Birmingham, you can get to Liverpool in just 1h 32m, making it an ideal and convenient choice for travelling between them.

 Planning and booking